 This is a 4-story office building in the Mid-Century Modern style built in 1914.
+The building is rectangular in plan.
 The structural system is masonry.
 Exterior walls are historic brick and historic stone.
 The building has a flat with parapet roof.
 Windows are replacement aluminum fixed.
 There is a platform/stoop.
 Revolving door and swing door with three transom windows above.

 * Date source: Village of Oak Park building permit archives.